What is endometriosis: causes to recognise

 -

-posture and gait.
+posture and walking.

 From a psychological and functional point of view, many women report: